mouadmem16/kuberneting/auto-aws-ecr-secret-creation/README.md

-# GENERATING KUBERNETES SECRET FROM AWS ECR AUTOMATICALLY
+# GENERATING KUBERNETES SECRET FROM AWS ECR AUTOMATICALLY BY CRONJOB (CRONTAB)

 ### TO Deploy this manifests you have to :
   1. Set the correct values in the deployment.yaml file